sagemathinc/cocalc-doc/source/howto/external-tools.rst

 =======================
-External Tools
+Use External Tools
 =======================

-Notes about external (or 3rd party) tools on CoCalc.
+Notes about using external (or 3rd party) tools on CoCalc.

 .. contents::
    :local: